Social Determinants of Health

 The World Health Organization defines social determinants of health as the conditions in which people are born, grow, live, work, play, and age.
 These conditions are impacted by complex social structures and economic systems that shape these conditions.
 Social determinants of health include factors like socioeconomic status, education, neighborhood and physical environment, employment, social support networks, and access to health care and mental health services.

-Social determinants of health are linked to a person’s lack of opportunity and resources to protect, improve, and maintain his or her health.
+Social determinants of health are linked to a person’s opportunities and resources to protect, improve, and maintain his or her health.
 Taken together, these factors are mostly responsible for health inequities—the unfair and avoidable differences in health status seen within and between populations.
 Therefore, addressing social determinants of health is critical for improving health and reducing health disparities (differences in health outcomes among groups of people).
 These disparities are often rooted in social and economic disadvantages.

 Health Inequities Related to HIV, STDs, and Hepatitis C